How Dangerous is Radiation

 Humans are often inconsistent in our treatment of perceived risks.
 Even though two situations may have similar risks, people will find one situation permissible and another unjustifiably dangerous.
 For radiation risks, doses to the public must be kept under 1 mSv/year.
-Even for very conservative case of linear non-threshold assumption, one millisievert represents a 0.0055% chance of some detrimental health effects.
+Even for the very conservative case of linear no-threshold assumption, one millisievert represents a 0.0055% chance of some detrimental health effects.
 Two points:

 - 670-1400 man Sv for coal cycle, depending on the age of the power plant,